DB2 selected interview questions given in sequence so that any new developer can start to refresh quickly.

 Q12.
 What is a subselect?
 Is it different from a nested select?

 A12.
-A subselect is a select which works in conjunction with another select.
+A subselect is a select that works in conjunction with another select.
 A nested select is a kind of subselect where the inner select passes to the where criteria for the outer select.

 Q13.
 What is the difference between group by and order by?